Fall Colors · River/Creek · Spring · Views · Wildlife

 Need to Know

-This is a managed deer hunting area seasonally; be aware of hunting seasons and where bright colored clothing during that time.
+This is a managed deer hunting area seasonally; be aware of hunting seasons and wear bright colored clothing during that time.
 This is not a blazed trail but is well worn in and easily identifiable during all seasons of the year.
+June 2020: map reading is beneficial if this is your first visit due to limited foot traffic this year.
+No bush wacking necessary.

 Park at the Paper Mill Road lot or Ashland Road lot serving the Torrey C. Brown Rail Trail